siqiang-ng/tp/docs/DeveloperGuide.md

 - Why is it implemented that way:
   - The implementation of the TagEdit command is very similar to the Edit command so that we can reuse the previous code.
   - For example, by making the commandWord 'tagedit' instead of 'tag edit', we are able to make use of `ProjectParser` instead of creating a different parser just to identify tag commands.
-  - TagEdit can only edit the tag name and edits to TagTasks or MeetingLinks will be done with `taskedit` or `linkedit`.
-This is more intuitive for the user and prevents them from having to remember that Tag contains TagTasks and MeetingLinks.

 **TagList command**

-The TagList command allows a user to display all the tags in the tag list currently.
+The `taglist` command allows a user to display all the tags in the tag list currently.

-- How is TagList Command executed
+- How is TagListCommand executed
     1. The command is passed into `LogicManager`.
     1. `LogicManager` calls parseCommand method of `ProjactParser`.
-    1. `ProjactParser` returns `TagListCommand`.
+    1. `ProjactParser` identifies and returns `TagListCommand`.
     1. `LogicManager` executes `TagListCommand`, which sets isTagList parameter in `CommandResult` to true.
     1. `MainWindow` detects `CommandResult` isTagList() returns true and hence invokes the showTagList() method.